SYDNEY: With school holidays on the way, why not head to Wollongong to enjoy beautiful beaches without the big city crowds?

 Saturdays in the Great Outdoors

 0730: Start your day with an early morning cuppa then head down for a sand-between-your-toes stroll along the beach.
-Our top tip is to pick up a homemade pastry from the family-owned and operated Gwynneville Bakery, find a scenic spot (there are plenty to choose from) and enjoy an impromptu brekkie picnic by the water.
+Our top tip is to pick up a homemade pastry from the family-owned and operated Gwynneville Bakery, find a scenic spot (there are plenty to choose from) and enjoy an impromptu brekkie picnic by the water, the kids will love it.

 Whilst you’re in the area, check out heritage-listed Wollongong Head Lighthouse (it’s got a few names including Flagstaff Hill Lighthouse so don’t get confused if you’re following a tourist map).
 Not only was the first Australian lighthouse to install an automatic electric light, but its instagrammability knows no bounds on a sunny day.

-0930: After weeks in our little bubbles, fresh air and outdoor exercise are just what the doctor ordered… and the Wollongong To Thirroul Bike or Walk Track is a great way to work off any stray kilos that may have crept on during isolation.
-This 14 km stretch is fun, fabulous and you can choose your own adventure - walk all the way to the end or stop at Towradgi Beach for a dip in an ocean bath if the weather’s warm enough.
+0930: After time in our little bubbles, fresh air and outdoor exercise are just what the doctor ordered… and the Wollongong To Thirroul Bike or Walk Track is a great way to work off any stray kilos that may have crept on during isolation.
+This 14 km stretch is fun, fabulous and you can choose your own adventure - walk all the way to the end or stop at Towradgi Beach for a dip in an ocean bath.

 1300: Diggies Café is a bit of an institution in these parts and the place to grab a huge stack of hotcakes or a yummy meal for a breezy brunch.
 Located in a heritage-listed building overlooking North Beach, Diggies is where locals hang, so you know you’re on to a good thing with price, view and food!